In this product guide:

 - Low reflectivity

-- Printed heel loop may irritate
+- Tongue loop may irritate instep

 The Brooks Glycerin 21 hits the sweet spot of running shoes.
 With a ride that blends cushioning comfort and ride smoothness, the Glycerin’s road manners will please most runners.
 As a bonus, it’s very neutral and supportive as well; a quality that works well for supinators.